chrisallenlane/wit-cms-bootstrap/README.md

 Extending
 ---------
-`wit-cms` is for programmers, and `wit-bootstrap` is ultimately just an Express application.
+`wit-cms` is for programmers, and `wit-cms-bootstrap` is ultimately just an Express application.
 You may freely modify it as you would any other application.